ccfcheng/messenger-bot-utils/README.md

 Attachments.makeVideo('VIDEO_URL');
 ```
 ### Buttons Generators
-These are generator functions for create the JSON structure for buttons.
+These are generator functions for creating the JSON structure for buttons.
 ```js
 import { Buttons } from 'messenger-bot-utils';
 // Returns a JSON object formatted for a web url button